 Limitations

-The graph does not consider the minimum balcony depth to be counted as contributing to the balcony area.
+The balcony/terrace depth is calculated only at a single point and not across the entire length.
+Additionally, the graph does not consider the minimum balcony/terrace depth to be counted as contributing to the balcony area.
 Instead, the graph flags potentially problematic elements for manual review.
-Problematic rooms are defined as those rooms with a depth less than the minimum allowable threshold (1m) in front of any door.
+Problematic rooms are defined as those rooms with a depth less than the minimum allowable threshold (input #21) in front of any door.
 In this scenario, the user should add room separation lines to remove the area below the threshold and re-run the graph.

 Conclusion